 I find myself sprinkling it anywhere I’d typically put other salty toppings like sliced olives.
 One example is this roasted gnocchi tossed with pesto, cherry tomatoes, and roasted chickpeas.
 (Above, I used this pesto recipe, but I substituted walnuts for almonds and hempseeds.)
 The combination of flavors and textures ticks all of the pleasure sensors.
 (Not a fan of gnocchi?
 Toss millet or brown rice with pesto instead.)

 I picked up a couple more packages of coconut bacon in Chicago at Green Grocer while in town for my birthday, and then I found a great deal to buy 3 bags and get one free from Rations Foods.
 (The offer is no longer valid, sorry.)
 I should now be well stocked with coconut bacon for a while at least!
-To see if Phoney Baloney’s is available in your town or where it can be purchased online, check out this retailers page.
+To see if Phoney Baloney’s is available in your town or where it can be purchased online, check out their website.